 Join Justin Seeley for an in-depth discussion in this video Building the location section, part of Building a Single-Page Website in Muse.

-So let's just go ahead and go back over into Muse,…here we go, and let's scroll down.…Zoom out just a tad bit.…And the first thing I'm gonna do…is take this Sessions heading,…duplicate it holding down the opt key on Mac, alt key on PC,…snap it to the top there, move it down.…Again, shift + arrow, arrow.…
+So, let's just go ahead and go back over into Muse.…Here we go.…And let's scroll down.…Zoom out just a tad bit.…And the first thing I'm going to do is take this…sessions heading duplicate it holding down the option…key on Mac alt key on PC.…Snap it to the top there, move it down.…Again, shift arrow arrow.…

 Staff author Justin Seeley explains how to set up your master page, build a custom navigation bar, and define content blocks on the master page.
 Then he shows how to import your graphics and text (from sources such as CC Libraries and Microsoft Word) and style all of the content.
 In chapter 4, Justin shows how to add the "infinite scrolling" behavior that is so emblematic of single-page designs.

 - Building a custom navigation bar